privacyidea/privacyidea/doc/eventhandler/tokenhandler.rst

 Using the action ``set failcounter`` you can set, increase or decrease the fail counter of the token by setting the action to ``n``, ``+n`` or ``-n`` respectively.
-You may use this to reset the fail counter by setting it to 0 or to "block" the token by setting the fail counter to the value of "max_fail" or greater.
+You may use this to reset the fail counter by setting it to 0 or to "block" the token by setting the fail counter to the value of "max_fail".

 set random pin
 ..............